sandipan-saha/agile-labs-social-media-feed/README.md

 <br>
 <br>

-**PS:** To get the best experience, I would recommened runnning the code locally!
+**PS:** To get the best experience, I would recommend running the code locally!